 - Shares Applied For & Payment Amount Enter the number of Shares & the amount of the application monies payable you wish to apply for.
 Applications must be for a minimum of \$2,000 worth of Shares (10,000 Shares) and thereafter, in multiples of \$500 worth of Shares (2,500 Shares). - Applicant Name(s) and Postal Address ONLY legal entities can hold Shares.
 The Application must be in the name of a natural person(s), companies or other legal entities acceptable by the Company.
 At least one full given name and surname is required for each natural person.
 Refer to the table above for the correct forms of registrable title(s).
-Applicants using the wrong form of names may be rejected.
+Applicants using the wrong form of names $% \left(s\right) =\left(s\right) \left(s\right) \left$ may be rejected.
 Next, enter your postal address for the registration of your holding and all correspondence.
-Only one address can be recorded against a holding. - Contact Details Please provide your contact details for us to contact you between 9:00am and 5:00pm (AEDT) should we need to speak to you about your application.
+Only one address can be recorded against a holdina. - Contact Details Please provide your contact details for us to contact you between 9:00am and 5:00pm (AEDT) should we need to speak to you about your application.
 In providing your email address you elect to receive electronic communications.
-You can change your communication preferences at any time by logging the Investor Portal - CHESS Holders If you are sponsored by a stockbroker or other participant and you wish to hold Shares allotted to you under this Application on the CHESS subregister, enter your CHESS HIN.
+You can change your communication preferences at any time by Investor logging in to the Portal https://investor.automic.com.au/#/home - CHESS Holders If you are sponsored by a stockbroker or other participant and you wish to hold Shares allotted to you under this Application on the CHESS subregister, enter your CHESS HIN.
 Otherwise leave the section blank and on allotment you will be sponsored by the Company and a "Securityholder Reference Number" ('SRN') will be allocated to you.